StreetState/Anki-DecypherTV/README.md

     git push origin master
     ```

+6. Issue a pull request on github.com on the main repo (daniphilia/Anki-DecypherTV)

 If you just want to **get latest changes from other people** - you need to perform only steps 1 and 2.